A pregnancy lasts for about 40 weeks. The weeks are grouped into three trimesters. The second trimester includes weeks 13 through 27 of a pregnancy.

 - the uterus expands

-- a woman begins to show a larger abdomen
+- you begin to show a larger abdomen

 - dizziness or lightheadedness due to lower blood pressure